 Regardless of your current career, or where you park your news van, the National program is designed for people with busy lives who want to become dynamic media professionals, adept at using technology to tell stories and explore important topics.
 No GRE requirements and monthly entry dates mean that you can start your master’s degree anytime.
 Students benefit from a cutting-edge curriculum, experienced, award-winning faculty mentors, and an alumni network of professional journalists.
 Graduates leave with an online portfolio that impresses employers and internships that get your foot in the door – or a rung up the ladder in your industry.

 Aspiring journalists with no previous work experience are welcome.
 You do need a bachelor’s degree, strong writing skills, and strong motivation to start earning your Master of Arts in Digital Journalism at National.
 Not sure about your videography and editing skills?
 Learn more about the essential digital competencies prerequisite that will prepare you to get the most out of your Master of Arts journalism program experience, or talk to an advisor.
 We’re here to help you feel prepared to take on the program with confidence.

 Active military will benefit from the flexibility and accelerated coursework the master’s program offers.
-National University was founded by retired U.S. Navy lieutenant commander David Chigos.
+National University was founded by retired U.S. Navy Captain David Chigos.
 As a Yellow Ribbon school, the university accepts the post 9/11 GI Bill®, making the Master’s in Digital Journalism program a great option for veteran and active-duty students and their families.